SHIFT: Architecture in Times of Radical Change—2025 Biennial Participants Announced

 Balparda Brunel Oficina de Arquitectura (Rosario, Argentina)

-Balsa Crosetto Piazzi and Giorgis Ortiz (Córdoba, Argentina and Boston, United States)
+Balsa Crosetto Piazzi and Giorgis Ortiz (Córdoba, Argentina, Boston and New York, United States)

 Besler & Sons (Hopewell, United States)